Dielectric formalism of the 2D uniform electron gas at finite temperatures

 It needs to be pointed out though that the extraction and parametrization of Coulomb bridge functions constitutes a complicated and cumbersome feat that has only been performed in 3D thus far~\cite{YOCP_bridge_2021,OCP_bridge_2022}.
 Alternatively, scaled-HNC approaches also have the potential to improve the HNC and qHNC schemes~\cite{LuccoCastello_2DEG_2021}, while being less complex.

 Another important avenue concerns dynamical properties, since the dielectric formalism naturally provides access to dynamic responses in Matsubara space.
-In particular, the imaginary-time correlation function and its exact representation in the Fourier--Matsubara domain~\cite{Tolias_JCP_2024} offer a direct route to studying the dynamic response at finite temperature.
+In particular, the imaginary-time correlation function and its exact Fourier--Matsubara series representation~\cite{Tolias_JCP_2024} offer a direct route to studying the dynamic response at finite temperature.
 Recent developments in this direction for three-dimensional systems~\cite{Tolias_JCP_2024,Dornheim_PRB_2024} suggest that analogous 2DEG investigations are both timely and feasible.
 Finally, it would be highly interesting to explore the possible emergence of roton-like features in the 2DEG dynamic structure factor.
-Roton excitations are known to occur in the 3D-UEG and in strongly correlated two-dimensional Fermi systems such as helium films~\cite{Godfrin2012}.
+The roton excitations are known to occur in the 3D-UEG and in strongly correlated two-dimensional Fermi systems such as helium films~\cite{Godfrin2012}.